 - University of Mississippi, B.S.
 Political Science and Journalism

 Brian leads Balch’s Federal Public Policy & Government Relations Practice in Washington.
-He joined Balch after serving U.S. Representative Robert Aderholt for eleven years as Chief of Staff.
-Aderholt, a senior member of the powerful House Committee on Appropriations, is the Dean of the Alabama Congressional Delegation and serving in his twelfth term representing the Fourth District of Alabama.
+He utilizes his knowledge of the political and budget process to strategize, develop, and implement federal legislative and regulatory agenda and complex public policy advocacy strategies for high-profile corporations operating in highly-regulated environments, coalitions and industry associations.”
+Brian joined Balch after serving U.S. Representative Robert Aderholt for eleven years as Chief of Staff.
+Aderholt, a senior member of the powerful House Committee on Appropriations, is the Dean of the Alabama Congressional Delegation and serving his north Alabama congressional district since 1996.

-While with Aderholt, Brian spearheaded critical legislation and funding initiatives through the appropriations subcommittees on Defense, Agriculture, Rural Development, Food and Drug Administration, Commerce, Justice & Science, including NASA.
-Brian has successfully managed numerous legislative coalitions while in Washington, drawing upon experience from successful state and federal political campaigns.
+While with Aderholt, Brian spearheaded critical legislation and funding initiatives through the Appropriations subcommittees on Defense, Agriculture, Rural Development, Food and Drug Administration, Commerce, Justice & Science, including shepherding the first domestic content “Buy America” requirement within the EPA and then USDA Rural Development programs.
+From trade provisions to troubleshooting the provisioning of 5G spectrum Brian has successfully managed numerous legislative coalitions while in Washington, drawing upon experience from successful state and federal political campaigns.

 Prior to his work on Capitol Hill, Brian managed state government affairs for McKenna, Long & Aldridge on behalf of Fortune 500 clients with issues before multiple state legislatures.
 He also served as a Director at Metromedia Fiber Networks where he managed government relations for an S&P 100 company in their development of facilities-based fiber optic networks in the top 25 municipalities in the U.S.